+2022 W-2 Form Instructions

 M-Uncollected social security or RRTA tax on taxable cost of groupterm life insurance over \$50,000 (former employees only).
-See the Instructions for Forms 1040 and 1040-SR.
+See the Form 1040 instructions.
 N-Uncollected Medicare tax on taxable cost of group-term life insurance over \$50,000 (former employees only).
-See the Instructions for Forms 1040 and 1040-SR
+See the Form 1040 instructions.
 P-Excludable moving expense reimbursements paid directly to a member of the U.S. Armed Forces (not included in box 1, 3, or 5)

-Q-Nontaxable combat pay.
-See the Instructions for Forms 1040 and 1040-SR for details on reporting this amount.
+$\mathbf{Q}-\!$ Nontaxable combat pay.
+See the Form 1040 instructions for details on reporting this amount.